jfcherng-sublime/ST-BootstrapAutocomplete/README.md

 - Maybe more implicit ones...

 This plugin is designed to support various versions of Bootstrap's autocompletion with ease.
-At this moment, it supports Bootstrap 2, 3, 4 (default) and 5.
+At this moment, it supports Bootstrap 2, 3, 4 and 5 (default).
 If you find a missing class name, an issue or pull request is always welcome.

 ![screenshot-st4](https://raw.githubusercontent.com/jfcherng-sublime/ST-BootstrapAutocomplete/st4/docs/screenshot-st4.png)